This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 - Women with unexplained infertility have 3.5 times higher chance of having Celiac Disease.
 It is estimated that six percent of women who have unexplained infertility actually have Celiac Disease (though this may be higher).
 Reference: Singh, et.al., 2016

 - Gut health, and gut microbiome are closely linked to immune function.
 When our immune system isn’t working optimally as a result of poor gut health, our bodies can enter a state of chronic inflammation, which is associated with pregnancy loss (see the first reference).
 It is also linked to implantation failure, autoimmue disorders linked to fertility, and other issues.
-Luckily, probiotic supplementation to support gut health can decrease inflammation and improve our immune system.
+Luckily, probiotic supplementation to support gut health can decrease inflammation, fight pathogens, and improve our immune system.
 Reference: Lazar, et.al., 2018.

 How can you improve your gut health for fertility?